rkarn/XAI-Encrypted-DT/Backdoor Attack/README.md

 4. **Train the Model with Backdoored Data**: Retrain the decision tree model using the modified training data containing the backdoor pattern.

-5. **Evaluate Model Performance**: Evaluate the performance of the trained model on both clean and backdoored test data.
+5. **Evaluate Model Performance**: Evaluate the performance of the trained clean and backdoor model on clean test data.

-6. **Apply Backdoor Attack During Inference**: Apply the backdoor attack during inference by presenting test samples containing the backdoor trigger pattern and observing the model's predictions.
+6. **Apply Backdoor Attack During Inference**: Apply test samples containing the backdoor trigger pattern and observe the model's predictions.
+The model should exhibit altered behavior, classifying samples with the backdoor pattern as the specified target label (e.g., "0") regardless of their actual content.

 ## Steps

-Detailed step-by-step instructions along with Python code are provided in the notebook [Backdoor_MNIST_decision_tree.ipynb](bBackdoor_MNIST_decision_tree.ipynb).
+Detailed step-by-step instructions along with Python code are provided in the notebook [Backdoor_MNIST_decision_tree.ipynb](Backdoor_MNIST_decision_tree.ipynb).

 ## Explanation